SYD - TPE

 What’s the cheapest day of the week to fly from Sydney to Taipei City?

 If your flying dates are flexible, you should consider flying to Taipei City on a Wednesday, as we generally find the cheapest rates on that day for this route.
-On the other hand, Friday is the most expensive day to fly from Sydney to Taipei City.
-For your return ticket, we recommend flying on a Tuesday and avoiding Saturdays for the best deals.
+On the other hand, Saturday is the most expensive day to fly from Sydney to Taipei City.
+For your return ticket, we recommend flying on a Tuesday and avoiding Thursdays for the best deals.

 What is the cheapest month to fly from Sydney to Taipei City Taiwan Taoyuan Intl Airport?

-The cheapest month for flights from Sydney to Taipei City Taiwan Taoyuan Intl Airport is August, where tickets cost $776 on average.
-On the other hand, the most expensive months are December and January, where the average cost of tickets is $1,897 and $1,616 respectively.
+The cheapest month for flights from Sydney to Taipei City Taiwan Taoyuan Intl Airport is May, where tickets cost $906 (return) on average.
+On the other hand, the most expensive months are December and January, where the average cost of round-trip tickets is $1,667 and $1,281 respectively.

 How far in advance should I book a flight from Sydney to Taipei City Taiwan Taoyuan Intl Airport?

-To calculate daily average prices, KAYAK takes all prices for each day before departure over the last year for flights from Sydney to Taipei City Taiwan Taoyuan Intl Airport, removes the top 0.1% to account for outliers, and then takes the average of all the values for each month.
+To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from Sydney to Taipei City Taiwan Taoyuan Intl Airport, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

 Good to know